connell school of nursing

 College Credit for Transfer Students

 Candidates possessing a bachelor's degree in another field and candidates possessing college credit in either nursing or non-nursing programs apply to the Office of Transfer Admissions, located in Devlin Hall.
-A maximum of sixty (60) credits will be accepted in transfer.
+A maximum of 60 credits will be accepted in transfer.
 Nursing courses taken at another institution will be evaluated on an individual basis.
 Students applying for transfer will be asked to submit course syllabi to the School of Nursing for use in evaluating prior course work.
 Additional information on transfer credits may be found in the Baccalaureate Program Handbook on the BC website.

 The field of nursing offers a wide variety of career options, including positions in hospitals, long-term care facilities, community health agencies, clinics, and day care centers for children and the elderly.
 Nurses are establishing private practices and group practices with other health professionals.
 Business, industry, and occupational health settings employ nurses.

 The baccalaureate program of study prepares its graduates for entry into master's and doctoral degree programs in nursing.
-With graduate study, advanced practice nurses see clients in primary care, teach students and other health professionals, and establish programs of research, provide consultation, serve as health care planners, and participate on governmental committees dealing with health care issues.
+With graduate study, advanced practice nurses see clients in primary care, teach students and other health professionals, establish programs of research, provide consultation, serve as health care planners, and participate on governmental committees dealing with health care issues.
 Many graduates of the Boston College Connell School of Nursing have gone on from clinical careers to become researchers in clinical settings and to serve on faculties of schools of nursing and administrators of clinical and educational institutions.